bardpedersen/INF205/README.md

 |Monte_carlo| 158m 20,761s    | 6112 |
 |Monte_carlo_split_box| ---    | ---  |
 |Monte_carlo_split_box_fast| 8m 14,070s  | 6391 |

+As we can see the monte_carlo_split_box_fast is the best-performing one.
+It does have more collisions when done, but with the time it saves, it can run thru more iterations and then with the same amount of time it will have a lot fewer collisions.
+We can use the 1'000 and 10'000 iterations as an example.
+We see that monte_carlo_split_box_fast was faster on the 10'000 than the monte_carlo on the 1'000 and it has a lower amount of collisions.

 ## Acknowledgements
 Our code is built upon Martin Thomas Horsch code handed out in class.